gdcrocx/google-home-api-ha-companion-app/README.md

 # Google Home - Home Assistant Companion app

 ### Problem
 - Google Home APIs can only be used from an Android environment.
-There isn't a REST API endpoint.
+[There isn't a REST API endpoint planned for the near future](https://www.googlenestcommunity.com/t5/Smart-Home-Developer-Forum/Will-the-Google-Home-APIs-be-available-as-a-direct-REST-API-without-the/m-p/668079).
-- Home Assistant does not have access to legacy, non-Matter supported IoT devices that Google Home supports.
+- Home Assistant does not have visibility to legacy, non-Matter supported IoT devices that support Google Home, without the use of Tasmota or similar tools and/or further development.
-- Google Home Runtime isn't integrated with Home Assistant
+- Google Home Runtime isn't integrated with Home Assistant yet.

 ### Solution